equinor/radix-platform/public-site/site/access-control.md

 - `radix-cluster-{environment}`
    A system user that control all clusters and related vnets in the resource group `clusters`.
 - `radix-dns-{environment}`
-  A system user for providing external-dns k8s component access to Azure DNS.
+  A system user for providing external-dns and cert-manager k8s components access to manage automatic DNS updates in the DNS Zone.

 The credentials for each SP is stored as a secret in the `radix-vault-{environment}` key vault using the format provided by the [service-principal.template.json](https://github.com/equinor/radix-platform/blob/master/scripts/service-principal.template.json) json template.